6 min read

 Records of Sales

-Tracking sales is really where an advance dispensary POS system comes in handy.
-The new California cannabis regulations require an accurate record of every sale to every customer and must include detailed information pertaining to the purchase.
-Additional information such as the name and employee number of the personnel who processed the transaction, the date and time, the quantities of all purchased items, the price including taxes, and the customer name and assigned number.
+The regulations require an accurate record of every sale to every customer.
+Each one must include detailed purchase information.
+For instance, the record should list the name and employee number of the personnel who processed the transaction.
+It should also capture the date and time, plus the quantities of all purchased items.
+Finally, it must note the price including taxes, along with the customer name and assigned number.

-Using a powerful marijuana POS software can really alleviate the burden of many of these new California cannabis regulations.
-Try a free 14-day trial of IndicaOnline to discover a multitude of features that can benefit your cannabis retailer before the start of 2018.
+Ultimately, a powerful marijuana POS software can ease the burden of so many of these rules.
+Try a free 14-day trial of IndicaOnline to discover a multitude of features that can benefit your cannabis retailer.